 Building Smart(er) Communities

-WiscNet's Building Smart(er) Communities event on October 12, 2017 provided community leaders and IT professionals with information and stories about how local communities and anchor institutions collaborate and use collective knowledge to serve their constituents.
-Using the Framework of a Community Area Network (CAN), these communities and organizations do amazing things; listen to their stories and learn creative ways communities prepare for the future that technology, a robust network, and a member community can bring.
+WiscNet's Building Smart(er) Communities event on October 3rd, 2018 in Stevens Point, WI provided community leaders and IT professionals with information and stories about how local communities and anchor institutions collaborate and use collective knowledge to serve their constituents.
+Using the framework of a Community Area Network (CAN), communities and organizations do amazing things— listen to the stories from these WiscNet members and learn creative ways they help their organizations and communities prepare for the technologies of today and tomorrow.
 Click here for a copy of the day's agenda.

 Welcome: Dave Lois, WiscNet CEO